 A Closer Look at SWOT Analysis

-Strengths are defined as something that add positive value to your business or product, and provide it with a competitive advantage over your rivals.
+Strengths are defined as something that adds positive value to your business or product and provides it with a competitive advantage over your rivals.
 It is not necessary for strengths to be something tangible, such as having a superior product; it could also be intangible, like having great salesmanship skills, or a recognizable brand name.

 Any area where your company’s product is exposed, or where your competitors have a clear and distinct advantage is considered a weakness.
 As with strengths, weaknesses can be both tangible and intangible.
 An example of a tangible weakness would be a lack of working capital, and an intangible weakness might be stiff competition in the market for your product.

 It is important to be cognizant of your weaknesses because these could be areas that are undermining the potential profitability of your company.
 They could also be areas where your competitors are gaining a strategic advantage over your company.
 Either way, it is important to address weaknesses to mitigate potential harmful effects.

 Opportunities represent something that can be seized to become a potential strength for your company.
 This could be in the form of an opening in the market for a new product, opening a new location or adding a new delivery service.